PSY 1000. General Psychology. 3 hrs.

 PSY 2000.
 Personality.
 3 hrs.

 This course is designed to provide an introduction to the major personality theories in psychology.
-Included are the psychoanalytic/psychodynamic, humanistic, behavioral, cognitive trait and biological approaches.
+Included are the psychoanalytic/psychodynamic/ humanistic/behavioral/cognitive behavioral and trait approaches.
 Considerable emphasis will be placed upon the integration of theory and research through the review and practical application of personality assessment techniques and research methodology.
 Prerequisite: PSY 1000.

 PSY 2001.
 Child Growth and Development.
 3 hrs.